luxeengine/alpha/docs_src/Luxe/guide.basiccomponents.md

 ### Adding components to entities

 Components are added to entities using the `add` function, and the `add` function returns the instance if you want to store a typed reference.
+The second parameter is the name of the entity or component, so you can use them by name later on.

 For example, inside of your game init function :

 	var component : Component;